GithHayden/IQ-Riddle-Game/README.md

 1. **Header Call-to-action** - Provides users with a website title and description of what to do next.
 2. **Navbar - Contact** - Provides users with a navbar menu, bringing users to a form, to contact developers.
-3. **Navbar - Riddle Game** - Provides users with a navbar menu to go to the homepage.
+3. **Navbar - Riddle Game** - Provides users with a navbar menu to go to the landing page.
 4. **Navbar - Game** - Provides users with a navbar menu to restart the game at any stage.
 5. **Enter Player Name** - Provides users with a blank text area to input a player name.
 6. **Start Game** - Provides users with a new page, which greets them by their player name, displays a riddle one by one, and displays their player name in a list of player names.
-6. **Answer Riddles** - Provides users with a blank text area, to enter their answer and select submit to be redirected to the next riddle if the answer is correct.
+7. **Answer Riddles** - Provides users with a blank text area, to enter their answer and select submit to be redirected to the next riddle if the answer is correct.
-7. **Enter Incorrect Answer** - Provides users with a blank text area, to enter their answer and select submit to be reidrected to answer this riddle again if the answer is incorrect.
+8. **Enter Incorrect Answer** - Provides users with a blank text area, to enter their answer and select submit to be reidrected to answer this riddle again if the answer is incorrect.
-8. **List Incorrect Answer** - Provides users with a list of incorrect answers.
+9. **List Incorrect Answer** - Provides users with a list of incorrect answers.
-9. **Answered all Riddles Correctly ** - Provides users with a end of game message when they have answered all riddles correctly.
+10. **Answer all Riddles Correctly ** - Provides users with a end of game message when they have answered all riddles correctly.

 ### Features to Implement
 1. **Leaderboard** - Add a feature to include a scoring system that ranks all players.